European Car Brands

 Tramontana Logo

-Spanish Atelier Tramontana was founded in 1995 by Josep Rubau in Barcelona, Catalonia.
-She owns a registered trademark of the same name – Tramontana.
-The company aimed to revive the classic Spanish car industry of the last century in the field of sports models while at the same time putting an end to traditionalism.
-In 2005, the brand introduced its most famous car, the Tramontana Car.
-The new family of supercars is hand-crafted in small series.
-The brand logo is fully consistent with the brand’s spirit, reflecting its main goals and objectives.
-The black oval has a figure resembling the mathematical symbol of infinity while echoing the accepted stylized image of the race track.
-A departure from traditionalism in visualization, a symbolic demonstration of the desire for continuous development, and the main focus of production are reflected in this emblem.
+Spanish atelier Tramontana was founded in 1995 by Josep Rubau in Barcelona (Catalonia).
+It owns the registered trademark of the same name – Tramontana.
+The company aimed to revive the classic Spanish car industry of the last century in the field of sports models while doing away with traditionalism.
+In 2005, the brand presented its most famous car – the Tramontana Car.
+The new family of supercars is assembled by hand in small series.
+The brand’s logo fully corresponds to its spirit, reflecting its main goals and objectives.
+The black oval has a figure resembling a mathematical symbol of infinity and simultaneously echoes the adopted stylized image of a race track.
+A departure from traditionalism in visualization, a symbolic demonstration of the desire for constant development, and the main focus of production are reflected in this emblem.

 Aspid